akosek4/travel-planner/README.md

 - As a user, I want to be able to see an overview of all my trips.
 - As a user, I want to be able to add a trip to my overview.
 - As a user, I want to be able to access detailed information on individual trips.
-- As a user, I want to be able to change the dates of one of my trips.
+- As a user, I want to be able to change the details of one of my trips.
 - As a user, I want to be able to remove a trip.